What are the main benefits of face-to-face learning?

-Face to face learning has been the norm for centuries.
+Face-to-face learning has been the standard for centuries.

-With face to face learning, it's possible to have a live interaction with a teacher or an instructor.
-That interaction occurs in person, which means you need to be physically present in a classroom in order to learn.
-That usually happens at a specific time and date.
+With face-to-face learning, it's possible to have a live interaction between a learner and an instructor.
+Since that interaction occurs in person, it means that a learner needs to be physically present in a classroom at a specific time and date.

-Face to face learning helps you get organized with your studies, because you need to be somewhere at a specific time and date.
-Also, it's possible to interact with the trainer and the other students.
-If you don't have too much self-discipline, or and didn’t do your homework, no problem, you can just sit there and listen to the teacher speaking.
+Face-to-face learning helps your learners organized their studies because they need to be somewhere at a specific time and date.
+Also, it's possible for them to interact with the instructor and the other students.
+If learners don't have enough self-discipline or didn’t do their homework, they can simply sit there and listen to their instructor.

 Is online learning really effective?

 Good question.
-Even though we are in a modern era when we don’t have to be physically present in a place in order to learn something, people still have a hard time taking online learning seriously.
-But, let’s take a look at the facts here:
+Although we are in a modern era where we don’t have to be physically present to learn something, people still have a hard time taking online learning seriously.
+Let’s take a look at some facts that indicate something else:

-Online learning requires more self-discipline – and, surprise! – you actually get to learn more: since there’s no teacher watching you, you need to “watch yourself”.
-Which means you actually have to take the time to study, pay attention to what you are studying, and apply what you learned when taking an exam.
+Online learning requires more self-discipline, and (surprise!) it will benefit your learners.
+Since there’s no one to monitor your learners, they are required to be self-disciplined.
+Therefore, your learners will actually have to take the time to study, pay attention to what they are studying, and apply what they learned during an exam.

-Exam results have shown that distance learners can get similar, or better scores in exams compared to traditional students, because they study more.
-In fact, many of the top universities in the world are offering distance courses now.
+Results have shown that online learners can get similar or better scores in exams when compared to traditional students because they study more.
+In fact, many top universities now offer online courses.

-No time wasted on commuting: with online learning, there’s no need to spend money on transportation.
-You can study using any device connected to the Internet.
+- Learners do not need to spend time or resources on commuting.
+With online learning, there’s no need to spend money on transportation.
+Your learners can study using any device with an Internet connection.

-With online learning, you can still get a diploma or a certificate.
+With online learning, you can still grant a diploma or certificate.
 Yes, that’s right.
-And that certificate can be the same as the one given to people who take face to face classes.
+You can even use the same certificates that are given to people who take face-to-face classes.

-However, if you are a teacher or a trainer, consider the many benefits of online learning and how it can make your life (and the life of your learners) much easier, without any decrease in quality.
+If you are a teacher or a trainer, consider how the benefits of online can make your life and your learner's lives much easier without sacrificing any quality.

 More articles that might interest you